 Illinois Carpal Tunnel Syndrome Attorney

-At Glass & Korein, we understand that your repetitive use trauma is significantly affecting your life, and we will fight to get you the compensation you deserve.
+At Glass & Korein, LLC, we understand that your repetitive use trauma is significantly affecting your life, and we will fight to get you the compensation you deserve.
 Contact our attorneys today for a free and confidential consultation to discuss your rights.

-Workers’ Compensation for Repetitive Use Injury or Cumulative Trauma
+Workers’ Compensation For Repetitive Use Injury or Cumulative Trauma

 Even if you are not repeating the same activity over and again, you could still suffer a repetitive use injury.
 A sequence of tasks, or consecutive tasks, over an entire day can cause injury.
 Employers can downplay the significance of what people do on a cumulative basis, but you may still be entitled to compensation.
 There are a number of ways that people have been injured at work regarding repetitive or cumulative activity, including:

 - Radial tunnel syndrome

 - Repetitive twisting injuries (knee)